sishtiaq/RSE16/HappyRSE.md

 - "It's Not if you get injured, it's when you do" Coach Sommer.
 SLS mobility drills.
 - Nicholas Taleb's Anti-Fragility.
 Ido Portal application to movement.

-# Travel

-- SI: train+tube in London.
-Bike in Cambridge.
-Now Bike or Walk.
-Shorter, not necessarity better.
-  - But no judgement, no blame.
-First World Problem.

-- AS story.
-Swapped from car to train.
-"My family says that I'm far less grumpy".
-IT guy, so pretty grumpy at best of times.

-- Walk > Bike > Train > Car.

 # Priorities